Certsoftt/remwaste/README.md

-# Skip Hire - Waste Management Booking System
+# Billia - A Fintech App

 ## Project Overview
-This is a modern, responsive user-friendly Skip Hire service web application built with React, TypeScript, and a combination of Material-UI and Ant Design components for booking skip hire services.
-The application provides a streamlined, multi-step booking process with a focus on user experience, accessibility, and clean design.
+This is a modern, responsive user-friendly Fintech web application built with React, TypeScript, and Ant Design components for providing payments services and solutions.
+The application design is streamlined to focus on user experience, accessibility, and clean design.

-## Skip Hire Service - Technical Documentation
+## Billia - Technical Documentation
 This documentation provides an overview of the project's architecture, implementation approach, and design decisions.
 The codebase demonstrates a focus on maintainability, scalability, and user experience through careful component organization and modern development practices.

 ### Tech Stack
 - **Frontend Framework**: React with TypeScript
 - **UI Libraries:**
-    - Material-UI (MUI)
     - Ant Design (antd)
     - Styled-components
 - **Build Tool**: Vite